Skip to content

 2. Service Level Agreements

-SLAs define what you can expect regarding uptime, fault response times, and remediation.
+SLAs define what you can expect about uptime, fault response times, and remediation.
 For business-critical operations, look for:

 3. Contract Terms and Flexibility